 (Plead Guilty or No Contest)

-- Pay the fine
+- Pay the fine.

-- Option to plea bargain penalties
+- Option to plea bargain penalties.

-- Incur points on your driving record (could lead to license suspension/revocation)
+- Incur points on your driving record (may lead to a license suspension).

-- Possibly incur increase on auto insurance rates
+- Possibly incur increase on auto insurance rates.

-- Possible option to attend driver training course and reduce points
+- Possible option to attend driver training course and reduce points.

 Learn more about

 (Plead Not Guilty)

 - Contest traffic ticket via trial.